 2012 Interview Consent Form

 Purpose.
 You have been selected to participate in a research study being conducted by the United States Department of Agriculture, Food and Nutrition Service.
-The purpose of the study is to learn more about the strategies that people use to cope when they have no income.
-We will be interviewing 50 SNAP (food stamp) participants who live in parts of DC, Maryland, Virginia and West Virginia.
+The purpose of the study is to learn more about the strategies that people receiving Supplemental Nutrient Assistance Program (SNAP) benefits use to cope when they have no income.
+We will be interviewing 50 SNAP (formerly known as food stamp) participants who live in parts of DC, Maryland, Virginia and West Virginia.

 Study Procedures.
-Your State SNAP agency provided a list of SNAP participants who reported no income when applying or re-applying for food stamps.
+Your State SNAP agency provided a list of SNAP participants who reported no income when applying or re-applying for SNAP benefits.
 We selected your name from that list by chance.
 The interview will take about 1 hour.
 It will include questions about who lives with you and how you manage to get by.
 Your responses to our questions will be recorded and sent to study headquarters where the information will be processed.
 Your name will be removed from the information you provide so that no one can identify you with your answers.

 Risks and Benefits.
 Participation is this study is strictly voluntary and will not affect your SNAP benefits in any way, even if you decide not to participate in the interview or decide not to answer any particular questions.
-The information you provide will be kept confidential and will not be disclosed to anyone in any identifiable form.
+The information you provide will be kept confidential private and will not be disclosed to anyone in any identifiable form; except as otherwise required by law.
 The study findings will be used to help the SNAP program meet the needs of people like you.
 Some of the questions are of a personal financial nature.
 You will be given a $25 gift card for your time.

 Privacy.
 All information collected during this study will be kept private by the individual field interviewers.
 The information is transferred onto secure computer systems at study headquarters.
 The information you provide will not be shared with your SNAP agency; rather the data will be put together with that from other respondents and analyzed in groups.
 Your information will not be identified individually in any way.